simirian/nvim/README.md

 which will be literally inserted as the opening and closing marker.

 To delete surroundings of the cursor, place the cursor within (not on) the surroundings that you want to delete.
-Use one of the `sd` or `ds` keymaps (they do the same thing).
-The keymap will print "sd" to the command line and expect you to type a marker set name like with `sa`.
+Use the `ds` keymap.
+The keymap will print "ds" to the command line and expect you to type a marker set name like with `s`.
 If the opening marker does not appear before the cursor or the closing marker does not appear after the cursor then the keymap will do nothing.
 The markers will be deleted if they are found.
-Using a marker set with internal spaces will trim all spacing between the markers and the internal text.
+Using a marker set with internal spaces (eg.
+`]`) will trim all spacing between the markers and the internal text.

+Changing the cursor's surroundings is almost identical to deleting the cursor's surroundings.
+Use the keymap `cs`, it will print "cst" and expect you to choose a target marker set like usual.
+If those markers are found in the current line, it will print "scr", which means the keymap needs another marker set to use for replacement.

 ## Plugins